Maldives travel guide

 Temperature checks and screening procedures will be in place on arrival.
 Quarantine facilities have been set up to isolate any suspected cases of COVID-19.
 Travellers presenting symptoms of COVID-19 upon arrival will be subjected to a PCR test at the traveller’s cost or at the cost of the tourist facility where the traveller is booked to stay in the Maldives.
 Additionally, local health authorities may conduct random testing, at no cost to travellers.

-All non-tourist passengers travelling from the UK (includes 12-hour transit) to the Maldives (such as residents, work visa holders and returning students) that have completed two doses of vaccination will need to provide a negative PCR test of no more than 96 hours and quarantine for 7 days on arrival.
+All non-tourist passengers travelling from the UK (includes 12-hour transit) to the Maldives (such as residents, work visa holders and returning students) that have completed two doses of vaccination will need to provide a negative PCR test of no more than 96 hours and are not required to quarantine on arrival.
 Those who have not completed vaccinations will need to self-isolate for 14 days and register on the Haalubelun portal.
 After completing the quarantine, you must do an exit test.

 These requirements do not apply to tourists and the government has said it has no plans to quarantine tourists on arrival.